crocs-muni/usable-cert-validation/_guides/gnutls.md

 }
 ```

 If everything went well, `sockfd` is now a descriptor of a valid, connected socket.
-We can proceed to establishing the TLS connection on top of the TCP/IP connection.
+We can proceed to establish the TLS connection on top of the TCP/IP connection.

 ### Relevant links